tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/01-learning-goals.md

 -   explain the concept of an index value
 -   understand the basics of version control
 -   use git and GitHub to record changes to your files
--   use Jupyter notebooks for writing and documenting your code
+-   use Databricks notebooks for writing and documenting your code

 ## Week three